Tonsil Surgery for Kids in Melbourne

 Tonsil surgery, also known as a tonsillectomy, is a common procedure for children who experience persistent throat problems.
 The tonsils are small, soft tissues located at the back of the throat that help fight infections.
 Sometimes, the tonsils can cause more harm than good, especially when they are often infected or become too large.

 Dr. Simon Braham, a trusted Melbourne ENT surgeon, offers reliable and compassionate tonsil surgery for children who require assistance with frequent infections, sleep disturbances, or breathing difficulties.
 His friendly and patient-focused approach helps Melbourne families feel supported every step of the way.
+He knows that many people are justifidably scared by the procedure and have heard horror stories of things going wrong with tonsillectomy.
+Dr Braham the anaethetist and Masada staff will compassionately guide you and your child through every stage of the journey.

 What Are Tonsils and Why Are They Removed?